Compiled by Renee Roth, Rainscape Designs and OVGC Staff Member

-According to City of Ojai’s Community Forest Management Plan, trees clean air and water, reduce stormwater runoff and conserve energy.
+According to City of Ojai’s Community Forest Management Plan, trees in an urban environment environment like Ojai provide ecosystem services like purifying our air and water, reducing stormwater runoff and conserving energy.
 They also improve public health and increase property values.
-Therefore, during drought conditions, our trees should be the top priority to receive landscape water.
+Therefore, during drought conditions, our trees should remain a top priority for receiving efficiently managed landscape water.

 See Ojai Trees to volunteer for upcoming tree planting or tree watering days.